 We want to talk to you directly about your interests in music.
 Please consider scheduling a campus visit.
-If you choose a visit that begins in the morning, you can also select to audition while you're on campus.
+We will have you meet with our music faculty and even have you join a class or a rehearsal, if you request.

 What’s your passion?